Frequently Asked Questions.

 Over 85% of businesses and individuals still use their bank to make international currency transfers but are unaware of the hidden charges built into the exchange rates quoted.
 Some banks charge up to 5% of the amount converted which is never disclosed to the customer.
-CurrencyWave can reduce this charge to as little as 0.5%, saving you up to 90% in hidden fees that are charged by the banks.
+CurrencyWave can reduce this charge significantly saving you the large fees that banks incorporate into their exchange rates.

 What makes CurrencyWave different?

 We believe that the best currency exchange rates should be open to all and not just be the preserve of big multinational companies and the banks.
 Small/medium sized companies and individuals usually get a bad deal when it comes to currency conversions and our lower overheads mean we can pass big savings on to our customers.
-Our payments engine offers transparency, superior speed of execution, real time exchange rates, payment tracking and superb customer service, all at a fraction of the cost charged by the banks.
+We use a market leading platform through our partners Currencycloud which is compliant with ISO27001 and offers transparency, superior speed of execution, real time exchange rates, payment tracking and superb customer service.

 How does CurrencyWave make its money?

 We charge a small fee which is incorporated into the real-time exchange rate we quote on our platform.
 This is displayed alongside the live interbank exchange rate so you can instantly see how our rates compare to the wholesale market.
-We do not charge any account fees, commission or any fee for sending a payment.
-Information on our fees can be found here.
+There are no payment fees or account opening fees for the service.

 Who can use the service?